vertexproject/synapse/docs/synapse/httpapi.rst

 To create and use an authenticated session, the HTTP client library must support cookies.

-/login
+/api/v1/login
 ~~~~~~

-The /login API endpoint may be used to create an authenticated session.
+The login API endpoint may be used to create an authenticated session.
 This
 session may then be used to call other HTTP API endpoints as the authenticated user.

 .. code-block:: python